de86/personal-site/src/pages/nand2Tetris-week-1/index.md

 *f*(x, y, z) = (x AND y) OR z

 We can also describe our function in the form of a truth table.
 This will show us exactly what the result of our function will be for any set of given parameters.
-For example:
+The example below has columns x, y and z shows us the values of those parameters and the *f* column shows us the result of the function given those parameters.

 |x|y|z|*f*|
 |--|--|--|--|